magento/magento2-functional-testing-framework/docs/guides/test-modularity.md

 #### Intuitive reasoning

-The easiest way to do this has limited application, but some times it's fairly obvious where a test material comes from due to nomenclature or functionality.
+The easiest way to do this has limited application, but some times it is fairly obvious where test material comes from due to nomenclature or functionality.

-For instance, the following `<select>` for `Tax Class` clearly belongs to the `Tax` module
+The following `<select>` for `Tax Class` clearly belongs to the `Tax` module:

 ```xml
 <select class="admin__control-select" name="product[tax_class_id]"/>
 ```

-This approach will work on getting the quickest ownership, but it's fairly obvious that it may be necessary to double check
+This approach will work on getting the quickest ownership, but it is fairly obvious that it may be necessary to double check.

 #### Deduction

 This is the next step up in difficulty from the above method, as it involves searching through the Magento codebase.

-Let's take the `Add Attribute` button for example.
+Take the `Add Attribute` button for example.
 The button has an `id="addAttribute"`, and searching through the codebase for `"addAttribute"` will lead you to `Catalog/view/adminhtml/ui_component/product_form.xml`:

 ```xml
 <button name="addAttribute" class="Magento\Catalog\Block\Adminhtml\Product\Edit\Button\AddAttribute"/>
 ```